techgirlgeek/local_dev/README.md

   2. Download and Install [Vagrant](https://www.vagrantup.com/downloads.html)
   3. Install [Ansible](http://docs.ansible.com/intro_installation.html)
   4. Open a shell prompt (Terminal app on a Mac)
       1. Change directory to where ever you keep your local sites, ie: /Users/username/Sites
       2. If you don't have a sub-directory, Sites in your home directory, create it.
       3. git clone git@bitbucket.org:hdscode/local_dev.git
       4. Change directory into local_dev: cd local_dev
+      5. Make sure vagrant hostmanager is installed:
+      6. vagrant plugin install vagrant-hostmanager
   5. Make sure you are connected to the VPN.
   6. To see a list of all sites ready to build, do a vagrant status:
       1. vagrant status